Last updated: June 13, 2026 · By QuickResumeAI Editorial Team

 Resume for Internship: Free ATS Score in 30 Seconds

-Upload your internship resume, paste the posting from Google, JPMorgan, Goldman Sachs, Deloitte, or NASA, and get a free ATS match score in 30 seconds.
-QuickResumeAI shows the exact coursework, GPA, dean's list, project portfolio, group projects, leadership, clubs, research, Excel, PowerPoint, SQL, Python, communication, and learning agility keywords your resume for internship is missing for tech, finance, engineering, and consulting summer internships, before you submit.
-No signup needed to start.
+Building a resume for an internship with no experience means leading with what you have: relevant coursework, academic and personal projects, leadership and club roles, field-specific technical skills, GPA (if 3.2 or higher), and extracurriculars.
+Upload your internship resume, paste the posting from Google, JPMorgan, Deloitte, or NASA, and QuickResumeAI shows the exact coursework, GPA, project portfolio, leadership, Excel, PowerPoint, SQL, Python, and communication keywords your resume for internship is missing for tech, finance, marketing, engineering, and consulting summer internships, before you submit.
+Works for Workday, Greenhouse, and iCIMS postings.

 Or build a new internship resume from scratch in 5 minutes.